project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 1. It is necessary to configure email for smooth working of the password reset functionality and user management workflows
 2. Navigate to `Realm Settings > Email`
 3. Enter the **SMTP** credentials
-4. Click the **Test Connection*bubtton to verify that the SMTP connection is configured correctly
+4. Click the **Test Connection** button to verify that the SMTP connection is configured correctly